wzacs1/BioinfWorkshop/Workthroughs/Part2-1_SRAPull_16SseqProcessQiiime2.md

 ```bash
 #!/bin/bash
 ```
-Notice how this is the same as we use in the `srun` command, but it has the 2 characters `#!`.
+Notice the 2 characters `#!`.
 This is called a **shebang** and directs what program should interpret it.
+It is NOT required (but without it you would need to specify the program to interpret your script) and only looked for in the very first line of a file.
 If this was a python script, for example, you would add the path to python after the `#!` for example.
 We are working in bash for this course.

 3. As we build up commands in succession in the following interactive session, copy your commands to this file.
 This will then serve as your template for your batch job submission.
 As it's really a bash script, it could be run on any computer with the required programs.
 We just add SBATCH specific options (aka "directives") to it later to make it work on CHPC with the slurm scheduler.
 4. As you add commands, add comments about what the commands do, expected inputs or anything else you like.
 To do this, just preface the comment with a `#`.
 These lines won't be interpreted by the program.
 Every language has such a comment character.
 Thankfully, for both bash and R it is the `#`.

 Now, for submitted bash scripts you have documentation and the script in the same place.
 Make useful comments for good documentation!
-For interactive work (no submitted script) we'll use another method to document what we are doing.
+For interactive work (no submitted script; often in RStudio for us) we'll use another method to document what we are doing.

 You may ask why we use Atom locally and not the built-in text editor Nano.
-Well, this is actually a good idea.
-I'm just having you use Atom because it's easier to keep a different window open in another program and may be an easier setup to document while working on command line too.
+Well, this is actually a fine idea.
+However, we use Atom because it's easier to keep a different window open in another program and may be an easier setup to document while working on command line too.
+What you are then doing is beginning to create an "integrated development environment", or an IDE for bash scripting.
+It's not exactly (an IDE is usually a single piece of software), but you can hopefully start to see what this funny term is because it is exactly what RStudio is to R.

 ## Our First Bioinformatics Project
 Now that we've finally learned a whole bunch of Linux commands and created a nice bash shell environment, we will work through a dataset to get practice and reinforce some of these commands, as well as learn a really useful software package for microbiologists (and others really).
 We will work for the rest of this part on a 16S sequence dataset within QIIME2.